eclipse-tractusx/tractus-x-umbrella/charts/digital-twin-bundle/README.md

-# Digital Twin Bundle
+# Capability Bundle: Digital Twin

 The Digital Twin Bundle provides a complete solution for managing digital twins in the Catena-X ecosystem.
-It includes the Decentral DT Registry and its required dependencies.
+It includes the Digital Twin Registry and its required dependencies.

-For more information about the Digital Twin Registry check this documentation [Digital Twin Registry](https://github.com/eclipse-tractusx/sldt-digital-twin-registry/tree/main/charts/registry).
+For more information about the Digital Twin Registry check this documentation [Digital Twin Registry](https://github.com/eclipse-tractusx/sldt-digital-twin-registry/blob/main/charts/registry/README.md).

 ## Contributing